MattithyahuData/P8-Car-Price-Prediction/README.md

 *   WWW
     *   The end-to-end process
     *   Use larger data
-    *   Use data tailored to european cars
+    *   Use data tailored to European cars
 *   EBI
     *   Frontend Tuning
     *   Try other algorithms